npezza93/redi_search/README.md

 ## Rails Integration

 Integration with Rails is super easy!
-Call `redi_search` with the schema keyword arg from inside your model.
+Call `redi_search` with the `schema` keyword argument from inside your model.
 Ex:

 ```ruby
 class User < ApplicationRecord